bricksphd/teaching/Syllabus.md

 - Much of the grading in this class is subjective.
 By taking this class, you agree to live with subjective grading.
 - For students with disabilities: I *will* work with you, but you will receive no accomodation unless you go through Disability Services.
 You also must talk to me directly before I can give you any acconomatation.

-_Reasonable accommodations are provided for students who are registered with Disability Services and make their requests sufficiently in advance.
-For more information, contact Disability Services (MBSC 111, Phone: 554-2872, TTY: 554-3799) or go to the website: www.unomaha.edu/student-life/inclusion/disability-services._
+_Reasonable accommodations are provided for students who are registered with Accessibility Services Center (ASC) and make their requests sufficiently in advance.
+For more information, contact ASC (Location: 104 H&K, Phone: 402.554.2872, Email: unoaccessibility@unomaha.edu)_

 _Please also check and read the UNO Academic Integrity Policy and Procedures at https://www.unomaha.edu/student-life/student-conduct-and-community-standards/policies/academic-integrity.php_